Poa trivialis: Description

 It is very common in meadows and pastures throughout Britain.
 Its preferred habitat is moist, sheltered places.
 Its herbage is plentiful and fairly nutritious, though not as much as Poa annua or Poa pratensis.
 It is useful for grazing on heavy and damp soil.
 It also copes well with the polluted atmosphere of towns and cities.
 It is in flower from June onwards throughout the summer.

 It is often considered a weed of golf courses.
 It is an invasive species in the Great Lakes region and was first sighted in 1843.

 It has short stolons.
 The leaves are broad and tapering, and the sheathes are very rough.
 It has shiny leaves like Lolium perenne and crested dog's-tail.

 They have pointed ligules 4–10 mm (3/16 – 3/8 in.) long.
 Compare to annual meadow grass Poa annua which is silvery and pointed, and common meadow grass Poa pratensis which is short and blunt.

 The roughish, slender stem grows 30 to 60 cm (1 to 2 ft.) high.
 Compare with smooth meadow grass Poa annua which has a smooth stem.
 The panicle is green and 15 cm (6 in.) long.
 The spikelets are egg-shaped.

 It has a loose, whorled green panicle, much branched, 15 cm (6 in.) long.

 It is also called Orcheston grass, after a village on Salisbury Plain.

 Wildlife value

 The food plant of the caterpillars of small heath (Coenonympha pamphilus), meadow brown (Maniola jurtina), gatekeeper (Pyronia tithonus) butterflies; common sun beetle (Amara aenea) – adults feed on the developing seeds, Eupelix cuspidata of the leafhopper family, and Myrmus miriformis a grassbug – feeds on young blades and developing seeds.

-It is parasitised by grass mildew Blumeria graminis, which causes a white, powdery mildew on it.
+It is parasitised by the grass powdery mildew species Blumeria graminicola, which causes a white, powdery mildew on it.